getchui/sample-apps/python/python_dist_bundle/readme.md

 ## Prerequisites

 In order to run the sample apps, you must place the python bindings library in the same directory as the python script.
-Alternatively, you can add the path to the directory containing the python bindings library to your `PYTHONPATH` environment variable.
+Alternatively, you can add the absolute path to the directory containing the python bindings library to your `PYTHONPATH` environment variable.
-If using the GPU SDK, you will need to add the directory containing `libmxnet.so` to your `LD_LIBRARY_PATH` environment variable to ensure the supporting shared libraries are found.
+You must also add the aboslute path to the directory containing the provided ONNX Runtime dependency library to your `LD_LIBRARY_PATH` environment variable if using Linux or `DYLD_FALLBACK_LIBRARY_PATH` if using MacOS.

 You can add to an environment variable as follows: `export PYTHONPATH=$PYTHONPATH:/path/to/directory/containing/tfsdk...`.

 The following dependencies may need to be installed for some sample apps:
 - `pip install numpy`
 - `pip install colorama`
 - `pip install opencv-python`
-- `pip install cupy` (required for `face_recognition_vram.py` sample app)
+- Optional: `pip install cupy` (required for `face_recognition_vram.py` sample app)

 If you are are using the GPU SDK, be sure to read [this guide](https://reference.trueface.ai/cpp/dev/latest/index.html#gpu-sdk-dependencies) on installing GPU dependencies.